pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 ### <a name="StoreInKiteDataset"></a>StoreInKiteDataset
 No description is given for this processor.

+### <a name="TailFile"></a>TailFile
+"Tails" a file, ingesting data from the file as it is written to the file.
+The file is expected to be textual.
+Data is ingested only when a new line is encountered (carriage return or new-line character or combination).
+If the file to tail is periodically "rolled over", as is generally the case with log files, an optional Rolling Filename Pattern can be used to retrieve data from files that have rolled over, even if the rollover occurred while NiFi was not running (provided that the data still exists upon restart of NiFi).
+It is generally advisable to set the Run Schedule to a few seconds, rather than running with the default value of 0 secs, as this Processor will consume a lot of resources if scheduled very aggressively.
+At this time, this Processor does not support ingesting files that have been compressed when 'rolled over'.

 ### <a name="TransformXML"></a>TransformXML
 This processor transforms the contents of FlowFiles based on a user-specified XSLT stylesheet file.
 XSL versions 1.0 and 2.0 are supported.